Twitter

 • Our Citizenship and Religious Education (CRE) curriculum aims to equip students with the knowledge, wisdom and passion needed to educate the mind and heart as well as an understanding of responsible citizenship according to British values.
 Students study a range of topics from exploring the western world in which we live, to historical, religious challenges that people faced.
 They explore the main religions including Christianity, Buddhism, Islam, and Sikhism

-• Making Memories week has been introduced which will take place during the final week of the academic year.
-The aim is to allow students to be taken out of their ‘everyday experiences’ and discover something new.
+• 'Making Memories' activities aim to allow students to be taken out of their ‘everyday experiences’ and discover something new.
 Activities include trips to historical buildings and places, outdoor pursuits days, visits to museums, exploring the sites and culture of London, Sports Day, and a range of in-house competitions

 Teachers could be resourced more consistently throughout the school